While a DUI or DWI conviction is far from ideal, you can still find affordable auto insurance rates.

 Depending on your insurance company and your driving record, your insurance company could elect to non-renew your policy because of the risk you pose.
 By this, we mean your insurance company will decline to cover you for six months — or however long your policy was.
 You'll also be ineligible for good driver discounts with a DUI on your driving record.

-After a DUI or other major driving convictions, the state will usually require you to fill out an SR-22 (or FR-22).
+Depending on the state in which you live, you could face a license suspension or jail time after a DUI or other major driving convictions.
+Even if you are allowed to keep your driver's license and your driving privileges, your state will usually require you to fill out an SR-22 (or FR-22).
 This certificate of financial responsibility proves you have purchased at least the minimum amount of car insurance required by your state.
-Most of the time, your insurance company will file these for you — usually for a fee — but if they don't, you would need to speak with your state's DMV.
+Most of the time, your insurance company will file these for you — usually for a fee — but if they don't, you would need to speak with your state's department of motor vehicles.

 No matter what, you’ll have to endure a higher insurance premium for the next three years.
-In some states, such as California, a DUI can stay on your record for 10 years.
-Still, you have the option of looking at companies that are often referred to as “non-standard companies.”
+In some states, such as California, a DUI can stay on your driving record for 10 years.
+Still, even if you have a troubled driving history, you have the option of looking at companies that are often referred to as “non-standard companies.”
 These companies serve high-risk drivers.

-Although you should expect your insurance costs to increase, a DUI conviction doesn’t mean you will never be able to find car insurance again.
-Shopping around frequently with non-standard companies and waiting out your convictions are two ways to mitigate the burden of a DUI on auto insurance prices.
+Although you should expect your insurance costs to increase, a DUI conviction doesn’t mean you will never be able to find a car insurance policy again.
+Shopping around frequently with non-standard companies and waiting out your convictions are two ways to mitigate the burden of a DUI or DWI on auto insurance prices.
+A great place to start is by getting car insurance quotes from The Zebra.

 The car insurance penalty you pay after a DUI depends not only on your insurance company, but also the state in which you live.
 DUIs and DWIs are penalized more harshly in certain states.
 For a full breakdown of state-specific DUI car insurance consequences, see details below: